 Underwriting: Medical Questions

-Below, you’ll find the 10 medical questions that are asked on Sons of Norway’s Simplified Issue Whole Life insurance application.
+Below are the 10 medical questions on Sons of Norway’s Simplified Issue Whole Life insurance application.

-(As mentioned above, there is no underwriting done for GIWL so there are no medical questions.)
+(As mentioned above, no underwriting is done for GIWL, so there are no medical questions.)

-- Are you currently taking any prescribed medications (please include a description of “why prescribed” in section 7)?In the last 5 years have you been treated, examined or advised by a member of the medical profession for any of the following:
+1. Are you taking any prescribed medications (please include a description of “why prescribed” in section 7)?In the last 5 years, have you been treated, examined, or advised by a member of the medical profession for any of the following:

-- high blood pressure, diabetes or high blood sugar?
+2. high blood pressure, diabetes, or high blood sugar?

-- cirrhosis, hepatitis (chronic or type B or C), cancer, tumor or disorder of the lymph nodes?
+4. cirrhosis, hepatitis (chronic or type B or C), cancer, tumor, or disorder of the lymph nodes?

-- alcohol abuse and/or addiction, drug abuse and/or addiction, chronic pain or patient in pain clinic?
+5. Alcohol abuse and/or addiction, drug abuse and/or addiction, chronic pain, or patient in pain clinic?

-- cognitive or mental disorders such as Alzheimer’s disease, dementia, Down’s syndrome, psychotic disorders, anxiety, or depression?
+6. Cognitive or mental disorders such as Alzheimer’s, dementia, Down’s syndrome, psychotic disorders, anxiety, or depression?

 What to Expect After Submission

-After submitting an application, you can expect to have an approval decision within 24 hours.
-Once you are approved, your first payment will be drafted on the same day.
+After applying, you can expect an approval decision within 24 hours.
+Once approved, your first payment will be drafted on the same day.

-Currently, Sons of Norway only accepts EFT (Electronic Funds Transfer) payments.
-You will be required to submit your checking information at the time of application.
+Sons of Norway only accepts EFT (Electronic Funds Transfer) payments.
+You must submit your checking information when you apply.

-You will have 30 days from the time of submission to decide if you like to keep your policy or cancel with a money-back guarantee.
+You will have 30 days from submission to decide whether to keep your policy or cancel with a money-back guarantee.

 Sons of Norway Pros and Cons